soramanew/wfinfo-linux/README.md

 **A:** See `ags/scss/main.scss` to configure GUI styles.
 Execute `ags -b wfinfo -r 'reloadCss();'` after editing the file to reload the styles if the program is currently running.

+**Q: What are these `Gio.UnixInputStream has been moved ...
+Please update your code...` warnings I am seeing?**

+**A:** Ignore them, they do not affect the functionality of the program.
+They are from `AGS` and I am unable to get rid of them.